How to Sew Curtain Panels

 Curtains can make or break a space, so why not have more control over their look?
 Learn how to sew curtains with easy measuring and simple sewing.

 When searching for the perfect curtains, it can be hard to find the right thing for your space in stores.
-Make your own curtains with a fabric you love and eliminate the hassel of searching for what you want.
-With some simple sewing and a fabulous curtain fabric, window treatments can fit into existing decor easily.
+Make your own curtains with a fabric you love and eliminate the hassle of searching for what you want.
+With some simple sewing and fabulous curtain fabric, window treatments can fit into existing decor easily.
+We’ll show you how to make handmade curtains in just a few simple steps.
+This pair of DIY grommeted curtain panels will cover any window with style.
+Customize your handmade curtains with your favorite colors and patterns.
 Follow these steps to learn how to make curtains.

 For custom window covers, install the curtain rods before you take your first measurement.
 The rod should be 2–4 inches above the window frame and the brackets that same distance from the outside edges of the frame.
 Take measurements as directed in the next section, and fill in the blanks in the equations.

 If you have multiple windows in a room, be sure to measure each window, as they can vary even if they look identical.
 Decorator fabrics are usually 54 inches wide but also could be 45 inches.
 Either width can be used—just fill in the correct width in the following equations.

 - Measure from top edge of curtain rods to the desired finished length = A _____.
 (Suggested finished length for floor-length curtains is ½ inch above the floor.)

 - 10½ inches + A _____ = B _____.
 (This is the cut-length measurement.)

 - Measure the distance between curtain rod brackets and multiply this number by 1½ or 2 (depending on how full you want curtains to be) = C _____.
 (The panels shown used 1.5 for the multiplier.)